-With a score of 96, State Farm is the overall best renters insurance provider across different coverage levels, balancing affordability and excellent customer service.
+With a score of 96, State Farm is the best renters insurance provider across different coverage levels, balancing affordability and excellent customer service.
 The ideal provider for you may differ depending on your profile and needs.
+Chubb was ranked best for several renters insurance buyer profiles.
 Below are the top renters insurance companies by category.

 Best Renters Insurance Companies for 2025

-State Farm, Auto-Owners, Chubb and USAA are the best renters insurance providers.
-The best one for you depends on where you live and your coverage needs.
+The best renters insurance companies are State Farm, Auto-Owners, Chubb and USAA in our 2025 rankings.
+The best renters insurance for you depends on where you live, your coverage needs, and buyer profile.

-State Farm is the best renters insurance provider, with a score of 92 out of 100, and it is the best in 22 states.
+State Farm is the best renters insurance company, with a score of 92 out of 100, and it is ranked best in 22 states.
 Auto-Owners is our second-best renters insurance company and the winner in six states.

-Chubb has the best customer service and renters insurance for people with poor credit.
-USAA tops the list for military members.
+Chubb has the best renters insurance for customer service and for people with poor credit.
+USAA has the best renters insurance policies for military members.

-Renters insurance costs vary by location, with the national average at approximately $15 monthly.
+The best renters insurance rates vary by location, with the national average at approximately $15 monthly.
 Costs are affected by factors like local crime rates, natural disaster risks and regional insurance regulations.

 Who Has the Best Renters Insurance?